vukics/cppqed/doc/introduction.rst

 * There follows a selection of :ref:`generalElements` for demonstrating how elementary quantum systems acting as building blocks for composites can be implemented.

-* The next section describes our utility library :ref:`utils <cpputils>`.
+* The next section describes our utility library :ref:`utils <utilsDefinition>`.
 The scope of this extends far beyond C++QED proper, defining very general (physical) concepts, which may be useful for other projects as well.

 * Thorough :ref:`Testing <testing>` of the framework is a highly nontrivial problem, which forms the subject of the next section.